Amir H. Karimi

 Bio

 Dr. Amir-Hossein Karimi is an Assistant Professor in the Department of Electrical and Computer Engineering with cross-appointment at the Cheriton School of Computer Science of the University of Waterloo at the University of Waterloo, and a Vector Institute Faculty Affiliate.
-He leads the Collaborative Human-AI Reasoning Machines (CHARM) Lab, dedicated to pioneering advances in AI to facilitate trustworthy human-AI collaborations.
+He leads the Collaborative Human-AI Reasoning Machines (✨CHARM✨) Lab, dedicated to pioneering advances in AI to facilitate trustworthy human-AI collaborations.

 Dr. Karimi's scholarly contributions have been showcased almost exclusively at top-tier AI and ML venues including NeurIPS, ICML, AAAI, AISTATS, ACM FAccT, and ACM AIES.
 He has authored influential publications such as a comprehensive survey paper in the prestigious ACM Computing Surveys, holds a patent, and is a contributing author of a book chapter.
 Dr. Karimi’s work on algorithmic recourse has notably elevated its prominence in responsible AI research, with its presence growing from almost none to hundreds on Google Scholar in just five years; algorithmic recourse is now a mandatory criterion in key sectors, including Canada’s Treasury Board Directive on Automated Decision-Making.
-Besides highlighted presentations at the aforementioned venues and serving on their respective conference program committees, numerous academic and industry research labs have invited Dr. Karimi to present talks, lectures, and tutorials.
-His invited talks span institutions like University College London, ETH Zurich, Cyber Valley Health, Harvard University, MIT, Montreal Institute for Learning Algorithms (MILA), Institute of Mathematical Statistics, NEC Europe Labs, DeepMind, and Google Brain.
-Notably, Dr. Karimi gave a tutorial on Causal Explainable AI at KDD 2023 and one on Algorithmic Recourse at the Toronto ML Summit 2024.
-Committed to knowledge mobilization and reproducibility, his open-source code has earned over 100 GitHub stars.
+Several of Dr. Karimi's papers have received over 100 citations each.
+Dedicated to knowledge mobilization and reproducibility, his open-source code has garnered over 100 GitHub stars.

 Prior to joining UWaterloo, Dr. Karimi accumulated significant industry experience at leading tech companies such as BlackBerry, Meta (Facebook), Google Brain, and DeepMind, and provided consulting services for various startups and incubators including for NEXT AI.
 His contributions have earned him multiple accolades, such as the UofToronto Spirit of Engineering Science Award (2015), the UWaterloo Alumni Gold Medal Award (2018), the NSERC Canada Graduate Scholarship - Doctorate (2018), the Google PhD Fellowship (2021), the ETH Zurich Medal (2024), the NSERC Discovery Grants (2024), and the Igor Ivkovic Teaching Excellence Award (2024).